-It may be difficult to believe that an agent would lie about their credentials, but it is possible — and worth verifying.
-Fortunately, you can easily verify your real estate agent’s license and registration using online databases.
-The Association of Real Estate License Law Officials (ARELLO) has a searchable database you can use that allows you to verify any real estate agent’s license or credentials.
-Be sure to check your real estate agent’s credentials to confirm they have the licensure they claim to have, and have the paperwork to prove it.
+You can easily verify a realtor’s license and registration using online databases.
+The Association of Real Estate License Law Officials (ARELLO) has a database that allows you to verify any agent’s credentials.
+Be sure to check their licensure before you make your final selection.

 Find out how experienced the agent is

 How long your agent has been in business is also an important factor to consider.
 If your agent has less than five years of experience, they are likely still learning.
-This isn’t necessarily a bad thing, but you should take their experience into consideration as it may affect how quickly your listing sells.
-If you do intend to continue working with an agent with little to no experience, then you need to learn more about their future goals.
+This isn’t necessarily a bad thing, but you should take their experience into consideration.
+If you intend to continue working with an agent with little to no experience, then you may want to learn more about their future goals.

 For example, many real estate agents will start their careers by selling homes on the side while still working a full-time job.
-There’s nothing wrong with this, but you will want to make sure you’re working with an agent who has enough time for you.
+There’s nothing wrong with this; however you will want to make sure you’re working with an agent who will have time for you during the times you’re available.
 If they work a full-time job, you’ll need to know if they’ll only be available to take phone calls and show homes during the evening or on weekends.
-This is important to know as it can greatly affect your ability to sell your home quickly.
-However, while a new agent won’t have the experience of a seasoned agent, it is worth noting that a relatively inexperienced seller’s agent will be eager to sell your home.
+Most realtors can respond to emails and text messages throughout the day but if you need to work with someone that has availability during the day it may be a question to consider asking.
+Although a new agent won’t have the same experience of a seasoned agent, it is worth noting that a relatively inexperienced seller’s agent will still be eager to sell your home.

-Don’t be afraid to give your agent the boot
+Don’t be afraid to work with a different agent